• Insights

 Introduction

 Custom software is a different beast.
-While there may be similar concepts or components from one to another, every application is built from scratch according to each client’s unique specifications.
-While we may be able to use components from existing libraries or prior projects, there’s no assembly line to follow and no model to replicate.
-There’s nothing plug-and-play about it.
+While there may be similar concepts or components from one to another, every application is built from scratch according to each client's unique specifications.
+While we may be able to use components from existing libraries or prior projects, there's no assembly line to follow and no model to replicate.
+There's nothing ‘plug-and-play’ about it.

-Because these are one-of-a-kind projects designed to solve specific business needs, the investment in R&D and testing required to credibly provide warranties for individual projects would make those projects prohibitively expensive — not to mention time consuming.
-No organization wants to wait three years to release its custom application while the developers are conducting research.
-The business world is too fast-paced for that.
+Because these are one-of-a-kind projects designed to solve specific business needs, the investment in R&D and testing required to credibly provide warranties for individual projects would make those projects prohibitively expensive, not to mention time-consuming.

-Software developers’ “warranties” may not work like car warranties, but vendors are still obligated to deliver software that functions properly and meets the client’s goals.
-Any software developers worth their salt have a wide range of quality controls in place.
+Software developers' ‘warranties’ may not work like car warranties, but vendors are still obligated to deliver software that functions properly and meets the client's goals.
+Any software developers worth their salt will have a wide range of quality controls in place.
 Three of the most important are qualified engineers, quality assurance, and user testing.

-• Qualified Engineers: The best developers are detail-oriented, creative problem solvers who are experts in multiple coding languages.
-At Syberry, we hire engineers with computer science degrees from world-class universities, but a prestigious degree isn’t enough.
+The best developers are detail-oriented, creative problem solvers who are experts in multiple coding languages.
+At Syberry, we hire engineers with computer science degrees from world-class universities, but a prestigious degree isn't enough.
 We make sure our team keeps learning and stays up-to-date on the latest trends and innovations in software development.

-• Quality Assurance: I cannot stress enough how important it is to separate quality assurance from development.
+We cannot stress enough how important it is to separate quality assurance from development.
 While the developer is focused on creating a software project, a separate QA engineer should be looking for deficiencies or errors.
 That way, multiple experts check each line of code.

 Yes, but you're not on your own.